beacom/notes/data-structures.md

 ##### Uncountable

-An infinite set is uncountable if its elements cannot be put into a one-tp-one mapping to the natural number.
+An infinite set is uncountable if its elements cannot be put into a one-to-one mapping to the natural numbers.

 ### Cartesian Product